On Commonsense Cues in BERT for Solving Commonsense Tasks: Analysis Methods

-where $d_k$ is the dimension size of the key vector $\mathbf{K}$. $\alpha_{i,j}$ represents the attention from $\mathbf{h}_i$ to $\mathbf{h}_j$.
-For multi-head attention, the queries, keys, and values are linearly projected $T$ times, where $T$ is the number of heads.
+where $d_k$ is the dimension size of the key vector $\mathbf{K}$. $\alpha_{i,j}$ represents the attention strength from $\mathbf{h}_i$ to $\mathbf{h}_j$.
+For multi-head attention, $\mathbf{H}$ is linearly projected $T$ times to find $T$ sets of queries, keys, and values, where $T$ is the number of heads.
 The attention operation of each head is performed in parallel, with the results being concatenated.
-In BERT-base, there are 12 layers in total.
-We use $\alpha^{m,n}$ to denote the $n$-th attention head in the $m$-th layer. $\alpha^{m,n}$ are used as a measure of commonsense link strengths.
+We use $\alpha^{m,n}$ to denote the $n$-th attention head in the $m$-th layer.
+The attention weights $\alpha^{m,n}$ are used as a first measure of commonsense link strengths.